Dates, Prices & Info

 Safety

 Your safety is of paramount concern to us.
-Toward that end, we provide highly competent guides with extensive experience in the polar regions, and the very best equipment.
-Our guides are thoroughly trained in emergency wilderness first-aid techniques, traveling in polar bear terrain and maritime survival in polar waters.
+Toward that end, we provide highly competent guides with extensive experience in polar regions, and the very best equipment.
+Our guides are thoroughly trained in emergency wilderness first-aid techniques, traveling in polar bear terrain, and with maritime survival in polar waters.
 Ultimately, our guides make decisions with everyone’s comfort and safety in mind, while trying to maximize the adventure experience for each individual.
 We must stress that listening carefully to your guide’s instructions and directions is ultimately your responsibility and in your best interest and that of the group.

 Specialized Equipment

-We provide all group gear such as Mustang suits, kayaks and kayaking gear (dry suits, pogies, booties, PFDs) dry bags and a comprehensive first-aid kit and satellite communication devices for emergency communications.
+We provide all group gear such as Mustang survival suits, kayaks and kayaking gear (dry suits, pogies, booties, PFDs) dry bags and a comprehensive first-aid kit and satellite communication devices for emergency communications.
 We will supply you with a comprehensive Clothing & Equipment list prior to your departure.

 Mandatory Insurance